Search K

 dotnet run

-Open your web browser and navigate to the address shown in your console, you should see the Centias admin panel with your Product
+Open your web browser and navigate to the address shown in your console, you should see the Centias admin panel with a Products

 resource listed in the sidebar.